kretmatt/SFR_StockData/README.md

 This is our SFR Repository.

+## How to run

+In order to run the kafka cluster, simply use the `docker compose up` (-d is optional) command.
+To shut down the cluster, simply run `docker compose down`.
+To run the producer C# script / project, you simply have to start it (maybe adjust ports inside the code if needed).
+You may also need to add `kafka-1, kafka-2, kafka-3` to your hosts file (127.0.0.1 for the IP address).

 ## Analyze how brokers, partitions, replicas & in.sync.replica configuration are related

 Brokers: Kafka can be "distributed" across multiple nodes, also called brokers, to allow for easier scaling and to increase reliability of Kafka itself.
 Multiple brokers working together are often called a Kafka cluster.